dyhes/zulip/zerver/webhooks/trello/doc.md

 !!! tip ""

-    Note that [Zapier][1] is usually a simpler way to integrate Trello with Zulip.
+    Note that [Zapier][1] is usually a simpler way to integrate Trello with Aloha.

-Get Zulip notifications from your Trello boards!
+Get Aloha notifications from your Trello boards!

 [1]: ./zapier